AEmotionStudio/ComfyUI-DiscordSend/README.md

 3. Set frame rate, format, and other video options
 4. Optionally connect audio
 5. Run your workflow to create and send videos!

+#### Creating Photo Slideshows

+You can now create slideshow videos from still images:
+- Use frame rates below 1 to make each image stay longer on screen
+- Example: 0.5 fps = 2 seconds per image
+- Example: 0.25 fps = 4 seconds per image
+- Example: 0.1 fps = 10 seconds per image
+- Perfect for creating galleries and presentations from your images

 > [!NOTE]
 > - The video node does not display a preview in the ComfyUI interface, unlike the image node